 Only elected members and selected RFCC members from the Environment Agency can vote on RFCC matters.
 Derbyshire's representatives look to ensure that Derbyshire's priorities are put forward to the RFCC.

 Derbyshire falls within three RFCC committee regions, and is represented by an elected member who represents Derbyshire's interests:

-RFCC Area of Derbyshire represented Representation Midlands The majority of Derbyshire falls within this (Trent) committee region.
-Yorkshire The northeast parts of Derbyshire fall within Full seat this committee region.
-North- Only very small parts of the north-west of west Derbyshire fall within this committee area.
+RFCC Area of Derbyshire represented Representation Midlands (Trent) The majority of Derbyshire falls within this committee region.
+Full seat Yorkshire The northeast parts of Derbyshire fall within this committee region.
+Full seat North- west Only very small parts of the north-west of Derbyshire fall within this committee area.
 Observer